xybu/onedrive-d-old/README.md

 onedrive-d
 ==========

-A Microsoft OneDrive desktop client / daemon on Linux.
+A Microsoft OneDrive desktop client / daemon on Linux, written in Python 3.

-## Installation
+## Install

 Steps 1, 2, and 5 need to be done manually.
 For steps 3 and 4, the script file `install.sh` will handle the work automatically.